Campus With A History

 The University completed renovations to 102 West State Street in 2014 to create the Center for Learning and Technology.
 Located directly across the street from the Kelsey Complex, the Center for Learning and Technology is home to the University’s course development team and includes office and meeting space as well as a media production studio.

 In 2014, the University broke ground on its newest building, George A. Pruitt Hall, a 34,360-square-foot building that houses the University's W. Cary Edwards School of Nursing and includes new, state-of-the-art nursing simulation laboratories, lecture halls, conference rooms and the student advisement center.
 The building is designed to reflect the many former mansions that were located along this portion of West State Street and incorporates traditional and durable materials for the exterior, such as slate and composite slate roofing, brick walls, and limestone accents.
 The building, which is located next to the Kuser Mansion on West State Street, has a two-level, 44,828-square-foot parking garage to accommodate more than 90 vehicles.
 It was completed in 2016.

 The New Jersey State Library, an affiliate of Thomas Edison State University, occupies an historic site at the middle of the State House block.
 The Kelsey Complex occupies what was originally the highest elevation of the bluff running through downtown Trenton along the eastern side of the Delaware Valley.

 Between Kelsey Complex and the State House, Petty's Run flows to the Delaware River.
 In the early 1730s, Petty's Run powered a plating mill, and by mid century drove a steel furnace.
 Both the mill and the furnace were the earliest facilities of their type in New Jersey, foreshadowing Trenton's role as an industrial center.
-From these pre-Revolutionary beginnings came the establishment of our College's "spiritual ancestor,"; the School of Industrial Arts, the Kelsey Building's former occupant.
+From these pre-Revolutionary beginnings came the establishment of our University's "spiritual ancestor,"; the School of Industrial Arts, the Kelsey Building's former occupant.

 Today, Thomas Edison State University is proud to occupy the Kelsey Complex and the rest of its campus buildings in Trenton as it continues its mission of providing flexible, high-quality, collegiate learning opportunities for self-directed adults.